 - Pure diversification can be valuable in its own right and may in fact also be faster and more efficient than growth through internal means.
 Diversification is often preferred by the existing management of the acquiring company, especially in situations where the existing markets (and therefore opportunities) are mature.
-Of course, shareholders can diversify much more efficiently and selectively than can the company itself, so what is best for the management and employees of the bidder may not be in the best interest of the stockholders. - One ploy sometimes used is called 'information and signaling.'
+Of course, shareholders can diversify much more efficiently and selectively than the company itself can, so what is best for the management and employees of the bidder may not be in the best interests of the stockholders. - Although pure diversification is usually bad, enhancing deals can lead to greater post-deal success.
+These are deals where the acquirer's stated intention is to acquire to enhance or add capabilities (such as access to R&D or new technology) to its existing business.
+In a study released by Cass Business School's M&A Research Centre in early 2014, these 'enhancing deals' were significantly more frequent in a group of successful acquirers (34%) than in a group of acquirers where the deals ultimately failed (29%). - One ploy sometimes used is called "information and signaling."
 Just by making an offer, additional value is created as the target is put into play.
 This assumes and follows the empirical evidence that most target company share prices rise when a new bid is received.
 If the offer carries new information (and the fact that there is an interested bidder may be sufficient new information), then the increase in share price may be permanent.
 But even when unsuccessful, it may result in a revaluation of the target's share price.
 In any case, the target management is now sensitized to the fact that they could be a takeover target and may work to make the company more efficient in response.